-Foxboro Fire Department receives state grant to purchase portable defibrillator
+Foxboro fire department receives state grant to purchase portable defibrillator

-FOXBORO -- The fire department is one of over 70 police and fire departments to receive state grants to purchase automated external defibrillators.
+The fire department is one of over 70 police and fire departments to receive state grants to purchase life-saving automated external defibrillators.

 Fire Chief Michael Kelleher said the department has about 10 AEDs in addition to four cardiac monitors paramedics use.